Anonymous and Disguised Writings; Signature and Forgery Detection

 Anonymous letters reach a QD examiner in two evidence streams, and a careful report addresses both.
 The handwriting stream looks at the physical writing: letter design, slant, size, spacing, connecting strokes, pen lifts, baseline behaviour, margin habits, and the way numerals are formed.
 The linguistic stream looks at the language: vocabulary range, grammar, spelling errors, regional usage, idioms, native-language interference patterns when an Indian writer composes in English, and stylometric markers such as sentence length and function-word frequency.
 The two streams point at different suspect pools and should be reported separately, not collapsed into a single opinion.

-Why handwriting still works on disguised anonymous letters is a point NTA likes.
+Why handwriting analysis remains effective on disguised anonymous letters is worth understanding precisely.
 Habitual letter designs are over-learned motor programmes.
 When the writer is under emotional load (a ransom situation, a vengeful poison-pen impulse), conscious disguise effort competes with the over-learned programme, and the original programme wins in places the writer is not monitoring.
 Common leak points are connecting strokes, i-dots and t-bars, beginning and ending strokes, and numerals.
 A right-handed writer slanting left to disguise will often slip back to right slant in the third line, and almost always slips on numerals.
 The examiner builds the case on these consistent leaks rather than on any single conspicuous letter.

-Indian linguistic anchors are scoring points.
+Indian linguistic anchors provide additional investigative value.
 A letter written in English by a Marathi, Tamil or Bengali first-language speaker carries predictable interference: article omission ("I went to market"), preposition substitution ("discussed about"), tense shifts, and characteristic spelling slips.
 Devanagari, Tamil and Bengali handwriting all have script-specific stroke orders and conjunct-character habits that an examiner trained in the script can read; a Hindi anonymous letter sent from a region where Devanagari is rarely written for daily correspondence is itself an investigative lead.
 CFSL Hyderabad and GEQD Shimla maintain reference collections for Indian-language handwriting comparison.

 Disguise methods and their tell-tales